camunda/camunda/README.md

 ### Running E2E tests

-We use Testcafe for E2E tests, which are executed on every push to any branch via Github Actions.
+We use Playwright for E2E tests, which are executed on every push to any branch via Github Actions.

 To run these tests locally, follow the steps: